CurrencyCloud/currencycloud-java/README.md

 - Message: A human readable message that explains the error
 - Params: A map that contains dynamic parts of the error message for building custom error messages

-When troubleshooting API calls with Currency Cloud support, including the full error in any correspondence can be very helpful.
+When troubleshooting API calls with Currencycloud support, including the full error in any correspondence can be very helpful.

 ## Logging